beingzoe/wpplugin-additional-image-sizes-zui/README.txt

 1. First use with no new image sizes created.
 Menu item added to Media.
 2. Just after adding our first additional image size
+3. Settings for creating new/missing image sizes
-3. Message output letting us know the progress of creating new sizes
+4. Message output letting us know the progress of creating new sizes
-4. Using the new image size in the post media uploader
+5. Using the new image size in the post media uploader

 == Roadmap for future releases ==